 How to Learn Microsoft Office

-Learning to optimize Microsoft Office applications can improve your skills with tools used in the workplace.
+Learning to optimize Microsoft Office applications can improve your skills with tools commonly used in the workplace.
 With this in mind, learning through in-person or live online Microsoft Office courses could enhance your opportunities for advancement in your desired field.
-Noble Desktop provides training from expert instructors in real-time, who offer guidance and feedback for students eager to improve skills with innovative tools like Word, Excel, or PowerPoint that many take for granted due to familiarity from everyday use.
-These courses include in-person classroom training that allows participants to interact with instructors or other students, which is a benefit that can extend beyond the classroom.
-There are also live online Microsoft classes that provide essentially the same level of education you would get from sitting inside a classroom without having to leave the comforts of home.
+Noble Desktop provides training from expert instructors in real-time, offering guidance and feedback for students eager to improve skills with innovative tools like Word, Excel, or PowerPoint—tools many take for granted due to everyday use.
+These courses include in-person classroom training, allowing participants to interact with instructors and other students, which is a benefit that can extend beyond the classroom.
+There are also live online Microsoft classes that provide essentially the same level of education you would get from sitting in a classroom—without leaving the comfort of home.

-While many people would love the opportunity to understand Microsoft Office applications, busy work schedules, and other obligations may not allow for the privilege of enrolling in a course.
+While many people would love the opportunity to understand Microsoft Office applications, busy work schedules and other obligations may not allow for the opportunity to enroll in a course.
 However, there is an option for individuals interested in picking up new skills with Excel, PowerPoint, and other Office tools.
 Noble Desktop offers free tutorials, YouTube instructional videos, seminars, and blog posts.
 Interested individuals can find training options that fit their chosen time, including the free Excel Classes Online or a PowerPoint Presentation Design seminar.
-Noble Desktop also offers an Excel YouTube channel with more than 70 short video clips or previously recorded training lectures for courses like PowerPoint Design.
+Noble Desktop also offers an Excel YouTube channel with more than 70 short video clips and previously recorded training lectures for courses like PowerPoint Design.

 Read the full guide on how to learn Microsoft Office.